Cheap one-way & return flights to Greece from London

 Are there any direct flights to Greece from UK?

-Yes, direct flights to Greece are fairly frequently operated from UK.
+Yes, direct flights to Greece from UK are fairly frequently operated.
 The most preferred flight route for direct flights is from Heathrow and Gatwick Airport to Athens (ATH) or Heraklion (HER).

 What are the major international airports in Greece?